XeTrinityz/Marvel-Rivals-Hero-Sniper/README.md

 ## Tips

-- Run the tool just before entering a match or during hero selection phase
+- Run the tool just before entering a match or during the hero ban phase
+- Pre-select your desired hero before the ban phase begins
 - Pre-position your cursor where the confirmation button will appear for your desired hero
 - For popular heroes that get picked quickly, this tool gives you a crucial speed advantage
 - To abort the program at any time, press Ctrl+C